PHSI-supplements/labs/integrated-labs/FloatLab/doc/06-multiply-divide.md

   - <u>`1.65e-25 * 2.39e-11`</u>
 -->

+> ⓘ Note
+>
+> When you try your own values for testing, if the *expected* value's LSB is 1 and the *actual* value's LSB is 0,
+> but the two values are otherwise identical, then this is a rounding error.
+> You will implement rounding [later](08-rounding.md).

 ### Division

 Implementing the `divide()` function is very similar to implementing `multiply()` with three exceptions: